 Who can receive counseling at The Crossing?

-The individual and couples counseling offered by our professional counseling team is a service for those who have fulfilled the steps required for membership at The Crossing.
-This means that you have completed the Discovery Class, met with a pastor for your membership interview, and signed the membership covenant.
-The Crossing Counseling Ministry primarily exists to meet the counseling needs of our Crossing members.
+Members: The counseling offered by our professional counseling team primarily exists to meet the counseling needs of our members.
+Membership means that you have completed the Discovery Class, met with a pastor for your membership interview, and signed the membership covenant.
+As a member of The Crossing, our services are provided for you at a reduced rate.

 What are the fees for professional counseling?